Hong Kong Coliseum: Venue for 2009 East Asian Games

 The makeover lasted for 6 months spanning from 1 July 2008 to 27 January 2009, during which the Coliseum had to be closed.
-It was reopened in 28 January 2009.
+It was reopened on 28 January 2009.

 Accident

-On 28 July 2022, during a concert by a local boy band Mirror, a moving, elevated giant TV-screen fell from the ceiling of the venue and landed directly on a dancer's head, and further collapsed onto a second dancer.
+On 28 July 2022, during a concert by local boy band Mirror, a moving, elevated giant TV-screen fell from the ceiling of the venue and landed directly on a dancer's head, and further collapsed onto a second dancer.
 Both dancers were immediately taken to hospital, with one being in serious condition admitted to the Intensive Care Unit, and the other being stable.
 All remaining concerts had to be cancelled and investigations were initiated by the government.